-(b) Computer Science

-Technical Contact: Lucy Nowell, 301-903-3191, lucy.nowell@science.doe.gov
+(b) Computer Science Technical Contact: Lucy Nowell, 301-903-3191, lucy.nowell@science.doe.gov

 This program supports research to advance the development, operation and systems management of Leadership Class and production high performance computing facilities at DOE National Labs, application software development for scientific modeling and simulation at petascale to exascale, high performance computing systems architecture and software, and scientific data management and analysis at scale.
 Research topics include advanced hardware and software architectures for exascale computing systems; hardware and software approaches to power/energy management for HPC systems; scalable and fault tolerant operating and runtime systems, including file systems and input/output bottlenecks; programming and execution models; programming environments and compilers; autotuning and performance modeling and assessment tools; software development tools and methods; scientific workflow systems; interoperability at the application level and/or the data level; and scientific data management, integration, analysis and visualization for petabyte to exabyte data sets, both static and streaming, including in-situ methods.
-Applications must explain their relevance to current and future high performance computing platforms as well as their relevance to the mission of the Office of Science.
+Proposals must explain their relevance to current and future high performance computing platforms as well as their relevance to the mission of the Office of Science.
 Quantum computing, networking, computer-supported collaboration, social computing, natural language processing/understanding/generation, generalized research in human-computer interaction; and research which is only applicable to hand-held, portable, desktop, cluster or cloud computing are out of scope for this program

-(c) Computational Science
+(c) Computational Science Technical Contact: Randall Laviolette, 301-903-5195, randall.laviolette@science.doe.gov

-Technical Contact: Randall Laviolette, 301-903-5195, randall.laviolette@science.doe.gov supports computational innovations to specific science applications as well as approaches that combine ideas from applied mathematics, computer science and network environment research.
+This program supports research in pioneering science application codes for the next generations of high performance computers.
+Research topics include the development of transformative new science application software, techniques and methods.
+The Computational Science program supports computational innovations to specific science applications as well as approaches that combine ideas from applied mathematics, computer science and network environment research.
 The development of new computational science techniques will allow scientists to tap the potential of extreme-scale computers to enable new discoveries and advance scientific knowledge.
-Proposed application codes should support core DOE mission areas such as materials sciences, chemical sciences, geosciences including climate and environmental impacts, biological sciences, nanoscale science, nuclear energy, superconductivity and transportation.
-Applications that address human, pharmaceutical or medical sciences, robotics, economics, or sociology are beyond the scope of this program.
+Proposed application codes should support core DOE mission areas such as materials sciences, chemical science, geosciences including climate and environmental impacts, biological sciences, nanoscale science, nuclear energy, superconductivity and transportation.
+Proposals that address human, pharmaceutical or medical sciences, robotics, economics, or sociology are beyond the scope of this program.